connexcs/docs/docs/setup/integrations/api.md

 ## Available Integrations

-* **PayPal Express Checkout** - Allows online checkout via the customer portal using a [**PayPal**](https://www.paypal.com) Account.
+**PayPal Express Checkout** Allows online checkout via the customer portal using a [**PayPal**](https://www.paypal.com) Account.

-* **PayPal IPN** - For customers who wish to use a PayPal feature called MassPay, or want send money from the PayPal portal without using your site, IPN can be enabled.
-This notifies the system of incoming PayPal payments and we can top-up based on that notification.
-See [**PayPal IPN Integration**](https://docs.connexcs.com/setup/integrations/api/#paypal-ipn-integration) below for specific details and setup.
+**PayPal IPN** Enable IPN to use MassPay or to send money from the PayPal portal without using your site.
+This also notifies the system of incoming PayPal payments and we can top-up based on that notification.

-* **Stripe** - Possibly the world's best credit card processor, [**Stripe**](https://www.stripe.com) can be made available on your customer portal.
+**Stripe** Possibly the world's best credit card processor, [**Stripe**](https://www.stripe.com) can be made available on your customer portal.

-* **Duo Security** - With [**Duo Security**](https://duo.com/) we can provide 2FA (2 Factor Authentication) via an out-of-band push notification to your mobile device when you sign in.
-This can then be approved and also benefit from fingerprint authentication.
+**Duo Security** With [**Duo Security**](https://duo.com/) we can provide 2FA (2 Factor Authentication) via an out-of-band push notification to your mobile device to approve login.
+It also provides fingerprint authentication for extra security.

-* **Moneris** - A Canadian Credit Card Processing service, [**Moneris**](https://www.moneris.com/) can be made available on your customer portal.
+**Moneris** [**Moneris**](https://www.moneris.com/) is Canadian Credit Card Processing service.

-* **ScriptForge** - [**ScriptForge**](/developers/scriptforge/) is the ConnexCS Javascript Sandbox environment which you can use to write drivers to intermediate connectivity to a large variety of providers.
+**ScriptForge** [**ScriptForge**](/developers/scriptforge/) is the ConnexCS JavaScript Sandbox environment where you can write drivers to intermediate connectivity to a large variety of providers.

-* **Razor Pay** - [**Razor Pay**](https://razorpay.com/) is a large payment processor from India.
+**Razor Pay** [**Razor Pay**](https://razorpay.com/) is a large payment processor from India.

 ## Enable API Integration

 1. Click the **`Add`** button.
-2. Select the desired service from the drop-list.
+2. Select the desired service from the list.

     ![alt text][api]

-3. Select the Mode (PayPal Express, Stripe, ScriptForge, Razor Pay only):
-    + **Test** for testing connections
-    + **Live** for an active account
+3. Complete the available fields (see individual API integrations below for details for each provider).
-4. Complete the dialog box and press the **`Save `** button.
+4. Click the **`Save `** button.

 !!! info "API Service details"
     Each service requires different details.
 These can be obtained using your account with the specific provider(s).

 ## Compare PayPal options
 **Mass Payment** is a bulk payment method that sends funds in an uploaded file to PayPal, allowing the sender to pay less than the standard PayPal fees using their bulk order discounts.
-Since this payment doesn't trigger anything our VoIP system, we link into PayPal's IPN to accommodate notifications and balance sheet updates.
+Since this payment does not trigger anything our VoIP system, we link into PayPal's IPN to accommodate notifications and balance sheet updates.

 **Mass Pay vs Express Checkout**